Jaffar Khan Leghari

-Muhammad Jaffar Khan Leghari (سردار محمد جعفر خان لغاری; 23 June 1941 – 31 December 2022) was a Pakistani politician who was a member of the National Assembly of Pakistan, since August 2018 until his death in December 2022.
+Muhammad Jaffar Khan Leghari (سردار محمد جعفر خان لغاری; 23 June 1945 – 31 December 2022) was a Pakistani politician who was a member of the National Assembly of Pakistan, since August 2018 until his death in December 2022.
 Previously, he was a member of the National Assembly from October 2002 to 2007, from 2008 to 2013, and from June 2013 to May 2018.

 Political career

+Leghari was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan People's Party (PPP) from PP-204 Rajanpur-I in the 1988 Punjab provincial election.
+He received 30,531 votes and defeated Sardar Ghazali Rahim, a candidate of Islami Jamhoori Ittehad (IJI).

+He ran for the Provincial Assembly as a candidate of Pakistan Democratic Alliance (PDA) from PP-201 Dera Ghazi Khan-III and PP-204 Rajanpur-I in the 1990 Punjab provincial election, but was unsuccessful from both constituencies.
+He received 18,222 and 28,638 votes and was defeated by Zulfiqar Ali Khosa and Nasrullah Khan Dareshak, both candidates of IJI, respectively.

+He was re-elected to the Provincial Assembly as a candidate of PPP from PP-204 Rajanpur-I in the 1993 Punjab provincial election.
+He received 38,461 votes and defeated Sardar Javed Iqbal Khan, a candidate of Pakistan Muslim League (N) (PML-N).

+He was elected to the National Assembly of Pakistan as an independent candidate from NA-133 Dera Ghazi Khan-II in the 1997 Pakistani general election.
+He received 69,532 votes and defeated Imtiaz Ahmad Khan Leghari, a candidate of PML-N.

-Leghari was elected to the National Assembly of Pakistan as a candidate of National Alliance from Constituency NA-174 (Rajanpur-I) in 2002 Pakistani general election.
-He received 59,783 votes and defeated Gorish Sardar Gorchani, a candidate of Pakistan Muslim League (N) (PML-N).
-In the same election, he ran for the seat of the Provincial Assembly of the Punjab as a candidate of National Alliance from Constituency PP-243 (Dera Ghazi Khan-IV) and as an independent candidate from Constituency PP-246 (Dera Ghazi Khan-VII) but was unsuccessful.
+He was re-elected to the National Assembly as a candidate of National Alliance (NA) from Constituency NA-174 (Rajanpur-I) in the 2002 Pakistani general election.
+He received 59,783 votes and defeated Gorish Sardar Gorchani, a candidate of PML-N. In the same election, he ran for the seat of the Provincial Assembly of the Punjab as a candidate of National Alliance from Constituency PP-243 (Dera Ghazi Khan-IV) and as an independent candidate from Constituency PP-246 (Dera Ghazi Khan-VII) but was unsuccessful.
 He received 19,557 votes from Constituency PP-243 (Dera Ghazi Khan-IV) and lost the seat to Sardar Muhammad Khan Laghari.
 He received 368 votes from Constituency PP-246 (Dera Ghazi Khan-VII) and lost the seat to Sardar Muhammad Yousuf Khan Leghari, a candidate of National Alliance.